tomcotter7/notes/genai.md

 They suggest a Lemma that softamx must disperse: "Let $e(n) \in \mathcal{R}^{n}$ be a collection of n logits going into the `softmax`$_{\theta}$ function with temperature $\theta$ > 0, bounded above and below s.t. $m \leq e_{k}^{n} \leq M$ for some $m, M \in \mathcal{R}$.
 Then, as more items are added ($n \rightarrow +\infin$), it must hold that, for each item $1 \leq k \leq n$, `softmax`$_{\theta}(e^{(n)})k = \Theta(\frac{n}{1})$.
 That is, the computed attention coefficients disperse for all items." which they then prove in the paper.

 They also note that setting $\theta$ to be 0 is problematic & decreases accuracy.
 Therefore, they suggest an adaptive temperature, which decreases as entropy increases (thereby decrease the entropy).

+### Forking Paths in Neural Text Generation

+[This paper](https://arxiv.org/pdf/2412.07961) works on the idea that LLMs have no intent behind what they will say, they are simply next-token predictors.
+They 'prove' this by looking at tokens that dramatically change the answer, for example:

+'Who is the current British head of state?
+Well, since we know it's \[2024|2021\], we can infer that it is [King Charles|Queen Elizabeth]'.
+The token in the brackets drastically changes the final answer.
+They also found that seemingly arbitrary tokens affect this (like sampling a '(' instead of a word).
+This results in them saying:

+"One interpretation might be that people typically holding intents and plan responses to some degree before they speak, whereas LLMs truly decide what to say next on the fly."

+There is a lot of complex probability stuff in this paper, so it might be worth re-reading.